proger/whobot/README.md

 Who is in the office?
 ====

-This is an unfinished hubot plugin written in Haskell, C and Coffee-Script.
+This is an work-in-progress hubot plugin written in Haskell, C and Coffee-Script.

 Operation: